Global-Ecosystem-Health-Observatory/TreeMort/README.md

   include = base_config.txt

   model = flair_unet

-  resume = True
   ```

-  This file inherits all settings from `base_config.txt`, specifies the model architecture as `flair_unet`, and sets `resume = True` to continue training from the latest checkpoint if available.
+  This file inherits all settings from `base_config.txt` and simply pins the architecture to `flair_unet`.

 Users can create their own model configuration files to experiment with different architectures or hyperparameters by inheriting from `base_config.txt` and overriding specific parameters as needed.